camunda/camunda-docs/versioned_docs/version-8.5/apis-tools/cli-client/index.md

 ```

 ```
-zbctl is a command line interface designed to create and read resources inside the Zeebe broker.
+zbctl is a command line interface designed to create and read resources inside zeebe broker.
-It is designed for regular maintenance jobs, such as:
+It is designed for regular maintenance jobs such as:
-        * Deploying processes
+	* deploying resources,
-        * Creating jobs and process instances
+	* creating jobs and process instances
-        * Activating, completing, or failing jobs
+	* activating, completing or failing jobs
-        * Updating variables and retries
+	* update variables and retries
-        * Viewing cluster status
+	* view cluster status

 Usage:
   zbctl [command]